 The UCMAA Board application process is a holistic review of the new applicants and re-applying board members.
 This rubric is used as a minimum review threshold in determining which applicants may be selected for an interview with the Nominating Committee.
 This rubric, the interview, current board culture and current board composition are all factors in the selection process.
 The evaluation process will continue to be redefined and evolve each year as needed to ensure that the alumni leadership represents the association at the present time.

 The Nominating Committee is comprised of the President, Vice President, Director of Alumni Relations and three board members that are appointed by the President and approved by the UCMAA Board.
 The Nominating Committee will thoroughly review all applications using a point system, select candidates will be extended an opportunity to interview and finalists will be recommended to the UCMAA Board* for review and approval.
-Those who have been approved by the UCMAA Board will serve a two-year term starting from July 1, 2017 and ending on June 30, 2019.
+Those who have been approved by the UCMAA Board will serve a three-year term starting from July 1, 2020 and ending on June 30, 2023.

 Stay up to date with the UCMAA Board Application process by joining us on LinkedIn, Facebook and Twitter.
 Once you submit your application we invite you to post an update on social media using #UCMAABoadApps.
 If you have any questions please contact the Office of Alumni Relations directly at 209.228.ALUM or firstname.lastname@example.org.